oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 #### User Experience

 *   Display shared disk
-    -   The shared disks will be displayed in a new 'shared disk' sub tab in the 'storage' tab.
+    -   The shared disks will be displayed in the 'disks' main tab.
     -   All the shared raw disk for each storage should be in the storage tab as a sub tab
 *   Adding shared disk
     -   Creating/Editing a shared raw disk is available through the new/edit disk dialog from the disks sub tab in the VM main tab.